networknt/light-doc/content/tutorial/graphql/_index.md

 it is very hard to learn in the first place.
 In this section, we are going to walk through several light-graphql-4j examples and show you how to build your own GraphQL server.

-There are three tutorials and source code can be found at light-example-4j [graphql folder][].
+There are several tutorials and source code can be found at light-example-4j [graphql folder][].

 ### [Hello World][]